AI-SEO & GEO

-How to Rank in Google AI Overviews (And Why Most Pages Don’t)
+How to Rank in Google AI Overviews: Complete 2026 Guide

 What are Google AI Overviews?

 Google AI Overviews are AI-generated summaries that appear above traditional search results for informational and complex queries, synthesising information from multiple web sources into a single attributed response.
-They are distinct from standard featured snippets in that they draw from several pages simultaneously and display source links inline with the generated text.
+They differ from standard featured snippets in that they draw from several pages simultaneously and display source links inline with the generated text.
+The selection process is structurally different from traditional ranking: pages must be technically eligible, content must be structured for extraction, and entity signals must let Google’s systems attribute the content confidently to a verifiable source.

 TL;DR — Key takeaways

 Technical compliance is the prerequisite that content optimisation cannot compensate for.
-Before evaluating content structure, confirm the following.
+Three checks before evaluating content structure.

 Crawlability and indexing.
 Pages blocked by robots.txt, marked noindex, or requiring JavaScript execution to render their main content are excluded from AI Overview consideration.
-Google’s AI features guidance states explicitly that pages must be crawlable and indexable.
-Run a coverage check in Google Search Console before investing time in content changes.
+Google’s AI features guidance states this explicitly.
+Run the URL Inspection tool in Google Search Console on priority pages before investing time in content changes — if the rendered HTML doesn’t include your main content, AI Overviews can’t see it either.

 Core Web Vitals.
 Pages with poor LCP, INP, or CLS scores send negative quality signals.
 AI Overview selection draws from the same quality evaluation layer as Google’s page experience signals.
 A technically failing page is deprioritised regardless of content quality.